MatheusJulidori/notification_system/README.md

-Great — here’s your **README extended with Prometheus & Grafana setup**, so someone cloning your repo can bootstrap observability without guessing configs.

----

 # Unified Notification Microservice API

 This project is a **robust and scalable backend API** designed to handle and process notifications asynchronously.